jfeist/LaserFields.jl/README.md

 meanings, conventions used, etc. In particular, the "main" function `make_laser_field` accepts the same parameters as the Fortran library parameter files as keyword arguments.
-E.g., to create a Gaussian pulse with a duration (defined as the FWHM of the intensity) of 6 fs, a wavelength of 800 nm, and a peak intensity of 1e14 W/cm^2, and with peak at t=7fs, one should call
+E.g., to create a Gaussian pulse with a duration (defined as the FWHM of the intensity) of 6 fs, a wavelength of 800 nm, a peak intensity of 1e14 W/cm^2, and with the peak at time t=7fs, one should call
 ```julia
 lf = make_laser_field(form="gaussianI", is_vecpot=true, lambda_nm=800,
                       intensity_Wcm2=1e16, duration_as=6000, peak_time_as=7000)